Protect Yourself from Financial Fraud

 Travis Credit Union has kept our members' information safe from day one.
 Over the years, our proactive attention to security concerns has kept us on the forefront of privacy best practices.
 We strive to set the security standard that the credit union industry is held to.
 We frequently audit ourselves and our systems to make sure they provide the same trustworthy service our members have come to rely on.

-Keeping you informed about identity theft, phishing scams, ATM skimmers and other types of frauds and scams is another way we help protect your financial future.
+Keeping you informed about identity theft, phishing scams, ATM skimmers and other types of fraud and scams is another way we help protect your financial future.
 This page is updated regularly with the latest scam information so you can learn about the potential threats we work to protect you from every day.

 Employees at Travis Credit Union are held to a strict Privacy Policy.
 Read our Privacy Policy at www.traviscu.org/privacy-policy.